 When modelling univariate extremes, generalized Pareto (GP) \citep{pickands1975statistical} distributions are of great interest.
 The GP survival function is defined for $\xi \in \mathbb{R}$ and $\sigma >0$ by

 where $a_+=0$ if $a<0$.
 The scalar $\xi$ is called the shape parameter.
-Note that Equation \eqref{eq: GP} is extended to $\xi = 0$, with $\bar{H}_{\sigma,0}$ survival function of the exponential distribution of scale parameter $\sigma$.\\ Given a random variable $X$ with cdf $F$, GP distributions appear under mild condition as the simple limit of threshold exceedance function given by $F_u(x) = P(X-u\leq x \mid X>u)$ when $u\to \infty$ \citep{balkema1974residual}.
-To be explicit, under mild conditions there exists $\xi\in \mathbb{R}$ and a strictly positive function $\sigma(\cdot)$ such that
+Note that Equation \eqref{eq: GP} is extended to $\xi = 0$, with $\bar{H}_{\sigma,0}$ survival function of the exponential distribution of scale parameter $\sigma$.\\ Given a random variable $X$ with cdf $F$, GP distributions appear under mild conditions as the simple limit of the threshold exceedance function $F_u(x) = P(X-u\leq x \mid X>u)$ when $u\to \infty$ \citep{balkema1974residual}.
+To be explicit, there exists $\xi\in \mathbb{R}$ and a strictly positive function $\sigma(\cdot)$ such that

-with $x_F = \sup \{x\ \text{ s.t. } F(x)<1\}$ the right endpoint of $F$, and $H$ the cdf of the GP.\\ The shape parameter $\xi$ of the GP approximation of $F_u$ encompasses the information about the tail of $X$.
+with $x_F = \sup \{x\ \text{ s.t. } F(x)<1\}$ the right endpoint of $F$, and $H$ the cdf of the GP distribution.\\ The shape parameter $\xi$ of the GP approximation of $F_u$ encompasses the information about the tail of $X$.
 In the following, we consider that: \begin{itemize} \item $\xi\leq 0$ corresponds to light-tailed distribution, \item $\xi>0$ corresponds to heavy-tailed distribution. \end{itemize} \begin{remark} A simple yet efficient way to sample from a GP distribution with parameters $\xi$ and $\sigma$ is to multiply an inverse gamma distributed random variable with shape $\frac{1}{\xi}$ and rate $\sigma$ by a unit and independent exponential one.
 This multiplicative feature is essential for understanding the pivotal role of inverse-Gamma random variables in our sampling scheme in Section \ref{multrad}. \end{remark} \begin{remark} Notice that, given a light-tailed distribution with survival function $\bar{F}$, all its higher-order moments exist and are finite, and $\lim_{u\to \infty}u^a\bar{F}(u) = 0$ for any $a>0$.
-In particular, Gaussian distribution is light-tailed.
+In particular, Gaussian distributions are light-tailed.
 At the contrary, not all higher-order moments are finite for a heavy-tailed distribution. \end{remark} In this work, we focus on heavy-tailed distributions, which can be seen as the distributions for which extremes have the greater intensity.
-The shape parameter characterizes how heavy is the tail of a distribution: the larger it is, the heavier the tail of the distribution. \\ A final important notion regarding extreme values is the so-called regular variation property. \begin{definition} A random variable $X$ is said to be regularly varying with tail index $\alpha > 0$, if
+The shape parameter governs the heaviness of a distribution’s tail: the larger it is, the heavier the tail. \\ A final important notion regarding extreme values is the so-called regular variation property. \begin{definition} A random variable $X$ is said to be regularly varying with tail index $\alpha > 0$, if

 \end{definition} Importantly, $X$ regularly varying equates to $X$ heavy-tailed with $\alpha = \frac{1}{\xi}$ \citep[see][Theorem 8.13.2]{bingham1989regular}.